Latrodectans

 The web

-The irregular and untidy web of the redback generally consists of three
+irregular and untidy web of the redback generally consists of three parts; a retreat,

-parts; a retreat, a trap section, and an array of several strands that act as
+a trap section, and an array of several strands that act as trap threads.
+Any

-Any contact with the sticky trap threads signals the spider to come out
+contact with the sticky trap threads signals the spider to come

-of its retreat.
-The prey is swathed with extremely strong silk which
+The prey is swathed with extremely strong silk which effectively immobilises

-Once the prey has been restrained it is bitten and taken back to the
+it.
+Once the prey has been restrained it is bitten and taken back to the retreat

-The spider has a varied diet with beetles and insects (most common), but
+has a varied diet with beetles and insects being most common, but other larger

 Reproduction

-The male presence in the web generally goes unnoticed by the female, as
+presence in the web generally goes unnoticed by the female, as she is unresponsive

-she is unresponsive to prey less or equal in weight to that of the male spider.
+to prey less or equal in weight to that of the male spider.
+The courtship of L.

 the male performs many acts including abseiling, leg waving, web cutting and